Movers and SHAKERS

 Official U.S. Oil Price and Inventory Forecasts for Second Half 2021 and Beyond

 Global consumption of crude oil is likely to increase through 2022, according to a new forecast by the U.S. Energy Information Administration (EIA).
 Earlier in June, the EIA forecast increasing global production of petroleum and other liquid fuels would be driven by OPEC, Russia, and the U.S. These forecasts, higher consumption and production, point to a cooling of the recent pace of price increases for Bent and West Texas Intermediate Crude.
-These two most recent reports by the EIA suggest more price stability in the second half of the year than we experienced in the first.
-Then the report forecasts another mismatch of supply and demand.
+These two most recent reports by the EIA suggest more price stability in the second half of the year than we experienced in the first six months.
+The report then forecasts another mismatch of supply and demand.

 Oil Price Expectations Through 2022

 Although the EIA sees global consumption likely increasing through 2022, they also forecast production increasing more rapidly.
 This would end the drawdowns in oil inventories we’ve been experiencing in 2021.
 As indicated in the forecast in the graph below, inventories are expected to remain relatively flat through the next two quarters and then increase in 2022.